newrelic/repolinter-action/README.md

 repolinter-action is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

 > This repo also uses source code from third-party libraries.
-You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.
+You can find full details on which libraries are used and the terms under which they are licensed in the [third-party-notices](./THIRD_PARTY_NOTICES.md) document.